jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 That survey was a great experience and I learned two things: First, the book needed a significant edit before I would send it out to literary agents again or consider self publishing it.
 And second... maybe I didn't want to have such a personal memoir published?
 I put it on the shelf and decided I would revisit it after finishing my novel.

 I started my first novel in late 2013.
 The first draft was junk, and I tossed it.
 The second draft was less junky, but what it really needed was a prequel to explain how two very different societies came into existence.
-So I wrote the prequel, and then broke that prequel into two books.
+I wrote the prequel, and then broke that prequel into two books.
 So the single novel has now grown into a trilogy, and I'm still working on a revision of what is now book 1 of 3...

 I have a few other novels and middle grade books in the rough draft phases, and I'm also planning to make a compilation of the Science Mom Guides with more comics and information.